raquentin/punt-engine/README.md

-# 📉 punt-engine
+# punt-engine

-Punt Engine is an open-source FPGA-accelerated high-frequency trading engine.
+is an open-source FPGA-accelerated high-frequency trading engine.
 See https://punt-engine.com for full documentation.

 > [!IMPORTANT]
 > development paused, resuming dec 2025